tahowallet/extension/rfb/rfb-5-control-compatile-addresses.md

 #### Control Compatibility

+To allow the above, we can introduce two concepts for any given pair of networks:

+- Two networks are _transaction-compatible_ for a given hardware wallet if sign a transaction for both networks from the same key material without requiring any on-wallet manipulation[^2].
-To allow the above, we can introduce the concept of a _control-compatible address_.
-This is an address that is known to be controllable by the same person across multiple networks.
-A given address is control-compatible across more than one network when the wallet knows for certain that the same user can control the address across those networks.
+- An _address_ is considered _control-compatible_ across the pair of networks if it is known to be controllable by the same mechanism across those networks; that is, when the wallet knows for certain that the same user can sign for that address across both networks.

 These are the cases where the wallet should assume an address is control-compatible across 2 networks: